Hemasri-P/Project-HTML/notes.md

 - open folder, create a file and open in vs code
 - open terminal -
   ![alt text](image-3.png)
-  - git init - ome time starting of project
+  - git init - one time starting of project
-  - git add - adding all the files to staging
+  - git add . - adding all the changes to staging
   - git reset : to delete/ discard changes
   - git checkout - . : returns to previous commit
   - git switch - return to the master( starting)
   - git status - shows the ststus of the file like modified,staged
   - git cm "mistake name"
-  - git log -1 ; to check recent 1 commit
+  - git log -1 : to check recent one commit
   - git commit
-  - git add .
   - git log --author
   - git revert- used to remove,or add changes,vs
   - w = write / save
   - q = quit
 - vim file name- vim terminal opens
   - j - down
   - k - up
   - n- backward